 The Sonoma County Office of Education is committed to making its online materials and information accessible to individuals of all abilities.
 Individuals may obtain an alternate, accessible version of the content in these documents by contacting email@example.com and by including a copy of the document as an attachment.
 If you are unable to attach a copy of the document, please indicate the document name and website location.
 SCOE staff will respond to your request within 2-business days.

 SCOE now offers customized LCAP support services to districts, including services such as informational presentations to school boards, community groups, and teacher groups regarding LCAP; facilitation of leadership team meetings; and one-on-one support for leaders of LCAP district-level teams.
-Contact Rachael Maves, Director of Systems Learning and Support, Instructional Services, at firstname.lastname@example.org or (707) 522-3332.
+Contact Rachael Maves, Senior Director of Continuous Improvement, Instructional Services, at firstname.lastname@example.org or (707) 522-3332.